On-Campus Courses by Session

 By the end of this course, students will be able to:

-- Demonstrate safe and accurate use of fundamental laboratory techniques (e.g., pipetting, culturing, microscopy, data recording).
+- Demonstrate fundamental laboratory techniques (e.g., pipetting, microscopy, data recording).

 - Explain how biomedical research contributes to advances in diagnosis, treatment, and prevention of disease.